 One kind of assertional reasoning uses a mapping to describe a correspondence between the given algorithm and a higher-level algorithm used as a specification of correctness.
-(See, for example, [La83, Ly86, LT87].)
+(See, for example, [11, 13, 18].)
 Such mappings may be single-valued or multivalued.

 So far, assertional reasoning has been used primarily to prove properties of sequential algorithms and synchronous and asynchronous concurrent algorithms.
-It would also be nice to use this technique to prove properties of concurrent algorithms whose operation depends on time, e.g., algorithms that use clocks that tick at approximately predictable rates.
+We would like to use this technique to prove properties of concurrent algorithms whose operation depends on time, e.g., ones that arise in real-time systems or ones that rely on clocks that tick at approximately predictable rates.
 Also, the kinds of properties generally proved using assertional reasoning have been "ordinary" safety properties; it would be nice to use similar methods to prove timing properties (upper and lower bounds on time) for algorithms that have timing assumptions.
-For example, predictable performance is often a desirable characteristic of real-time systems [SR89]; assertional techniques could be very helpful in proving such performance properties.
+Predictable performance is often a desirable characteristic of real-time systems [26]; assertional techniques could be very helpful in proving such performance properties.

 In this paper, we describe one way in which assertional reasoning can be used to prove timing properties for algorithms that have timing assumptions.
 Our method involves constructing a multivalued mapping from an automaton representing the given algorithm to another automaton representing the timing requirements.
 The key to our method is a way of representing a system with timing constraints as an automaton whose state includes predictive timing information.
-Timing assumptions and timing requirements for the system are both represented in this way, and the mappings we construct map from the "assumptions automaton" to the "requirements automaton".
+Timing assumptions and timing requirements for the system are both represented in this